Summer of the Seventeenth Doll: Plot

 The play is set in Australia, in the Melbourne suburb of Carlton, in the summer of 1953.

 Barnie and Roo have just returned from Queensland, where they have been working as sugar cane cutters.
 This is the period of “the layover”, five months of sex and fun which they traditionally share with two city women, named Olive and Nancy.
 This has been the pattern of the past seventeen years.
 As always, Roo has brought Olive a kewpie doll as a present – hence the title of the play.
 This is the summer of the seventeenth doll.

 But things have changed.
-Nancy has married, so Olive has invited Pearl Cunningham – a rather hoity-toity woman – to take over as Barnie’s date.
-And she makes the working-class Barnie feel that he is not good enough for her.
+Nancy has married, so Olive has invited Pearl Cunningham – a rather hoity-toity woman – to take over as Barnie’s date; however, she makes the working-class Barnie feel that he is not good enough for her.

 Also on the scene are Kathie "Bubba" Ryan, a 22-year-old girl who has been coveting Olive and Nancy's risqué lifestyle from her neighbouring house almost all her life, and Emma Leech, Olive's cynical, irritable, but wise mother.

 As the play progresses, it becomes obvious that this summer is full of tensions.
 Roo and Barnie are feeling old.
 The new-comer Pearl is much less fun than her predecessor.
 And it turns out that Roo has had a bad season up north: he is broke and is forced to take a humiliating job in a paint factory.
 Meanwhile his mateship with Barney is under strain following a dispute between them back in the cane-fields.

 Roo is tired.
 He can’t face another season of cane-cutting and he asks Olive to marry him and settle down.
 But Olive is furious.
 She wants her old life, her old freedom, back.
 For her, marriage is the very opposite of life.

 In the final scene, the two men leave together, the summer prematurely ended.
 And we know that there will be no eighteenth doll.
 The party is over.

 Summer of the Seventeenth Doll is part of a trilogy of plays by Ray Lawler generally referred to as his Doll Trilogy; the story of The Doll is preceded by the prequels Kid Stakes (1975), set in 1937, which tells the story of the first year of the tradition and the origin of the gift of the Kewpie doll, and Other Times (1976), which is set in 1945 and includes most of the same characters.